 In those early Christ Church days, Dean Liddell’s young children seem to have become almost a substitute family for him.
 He became friends first with Harry, the eldest, then with the next three: Lorina, Alice and Edith.
 He looked after them, sang with them, told them stories, took them out, created games with them and helped them with their projects, just as he had done with his own brothers and sisters.
 Perhaps their company also offered him some emotional relief, for in some ways Christ Church life did not suit him very well.
 Although he was clever and conscientious, he could not keep order, and he had problems tutoring wealthy and undisciplined young men who ridiculed his stammer and did not want to learn.
 He coped with his social difficulties by developing a solemn, chilly public image that kept others at bay.
 This facade was so successful that many colleagues who lived alongside him for years hardly knew of his startling originality, subversive humour or wide range of artistic interests.
 Although his subject was mathematics, he owned hundreds of books of poetry, myth, legend and magic, as well as a collection of toys and fancy dresses.
 He was a keen photographer, and he was passionate about the dazzle and glitter of the theatre.

 The medieval rules at Christ Church required him to remain celibate or quit his Studentship (Fellowship), but from his twenties onwards, his liking for women’s company sometimes attracted critical attention from gossips; a problem that he, his family and friends always played down.
-In his late twenties he experienced some kind of serious problem in his personal life.
-Information about this has been suppressed, but throughout his thirties and forties, he made particular efforts to confine his female friendships to young girls, respectable mothers or older women with whom there was no chance of romance.
+In his late 20s he experienced some kind of serious problem in his personal life.
+Information about this has been suppressed, but throughout his 30s and 40s, he made particular efforts to confine his female friendships to young girls, respectable mothers or older women with whom there was no chance of romance.

 He was always an instant social success with children, and the company of little girls became very important to him – and important to many of them, too.
 ‘I look back upon the hours spent in his dear and much-loved company as oases of brightness in a somewhat grey and melancholy childhood’ remembered Ethel, the niece of Matthew Arnold.
 She was just one of many girls (and some boys) who remembered him with affection.
 Although he named his celebrated heroine after Alice Liddell, there is no evidence that Charles ever fell in love with this ‘real’ Alice, as has sometimes been suggested.
 Although he was very fond of the bright, feisty little girl, the friendship died away as she developed into a conventional young woman, and he said more than once that she was not the Alice of his books.